Not Even the Ghosts

 Sarah and I aren’t close nowadays, but I see her from time to time.
 When I point out the uncanny resemblance between her and Grandma, it always makes her chuckle.
 People even say she has Grandma’s laugh, which is strange, because it’s true.
 And I swear she never used to.

 It’s strange how long that summer seemed.
 We were fourteen that year.
-The days buzzed around like a swarm of midges.
-The long holiday stretched before us, as bright and wide as the River Nile.
+The days buzzed around us like a swarm of midges.
+The long holiday stretched out before us, as bright and as wide as the River Nile.

 There was a gang of us who knocked around together.
 We weren’t popular at school, but—with the possible exception of Tim—were far from the bottom of that brutal pecking order (Tim had the distinction of being very large but very soft, with a lisping voice that hadn’t really broken).
 Aside from Tim, there was Jon Jones, who was pretty tough; “Mandy”, or Tom Manders; and finally me.
 We’d bonded over a love of electric guitars, 80s horror movies, and video games like Mortal Kombat.